ravikiran-22/selenium-practice/README.md

 # selenium-practice
-This is my selenium practice repo
+This is my selenium practice repo.
+Author - Ravikiran G